-Popular in: wine, tea, juice, jelly, yogurt, bread, food coloring
+Popular in: wine, tea, juice, jam, yoghurt, bread, food colouring

 What are the benefits of chokeberries?

-Fresh chokeberries can be used in many of the same ways other berries are, including in jelly, yogurt, wine and numerous desserts.
+Fresh chokeberries can be used in many of the same ways other berries are, including in jam, yoghurt, wine and numerous desserts.
 Dried aronia berries are sold in many health food stores as a healthy snack.
-You can add them to your DIY trail mix and other foods if you want to "up" your nutrient quotient.
+You can add them to your DIY granola and other foods if you want to "up" your nutrient quotient.
 The dried berries can also be infused with boiling water and steeped to make an antioxidant-rich herbal tea.